patrickt2017/SharpDomainPasswordSpray/README.md

 ### 1. Username Enumeration Only

-Harvest a list of active users and save them to a file without spraying.
+Harvest a list of active users (excludes disabled users and those who are already one attempt away) and save them to a file without spraying.

 ```bash
 .\SharpDomainPasswordSpray.exe -GetUsers -OutFile active_users.txt